Chien Lee: 1. FC Kaiserslautern

-On May 24, 2022, during Lee's first year of investment, FC Kaiserslautern earned promotion back to the 2.
-Bundesliga.

-On May 25, 2024, Kaiserslautern reached the German Cup final (2024 DFB-Pokal final) for the first time in 21 years.
+The home game between FC Kaiserslautern and rivals Bayern Munich at the Fritz-Walter-Stadion.

+In March 2022, Lee became a minority shareholder of 1.
+FC Kaiserslautern.

+Formerly a Bundesliga mainstay, in 2018 FCK were relegated to the third tier for the first time in their history.
+That same year, they achieved promotion to the back up to the second division, and by 2024, they had reached their first German Cup final in 21 years.

 GKS Tychy

-Stadion Miejski (Tychy), It is the home ground of GKS Tychy FC.

-In April 2023, Lee together with The Seelig Group acquired GKS Tychy FC, a Polish professional football club, based in Tychy, that plays in the Polish I Liga.
+In April 2023, Lee together with The Seelig Group acquired GKS Tychy FC, a Polish professional football club, based in Tychy, that plays in the Polish II liga.
 The club was founded in 1971.
 It is Lee's 9th European football club investment.

+Attempted investments

+In September 2016, Lee entered advanced takeover discussions with Hull City FC owner Assem Allam; however, the bid was formally withdrawn in November of that year.
+He subsequently made an offer to acquire Middlesbrough FC, which was declined by owner Steve Gibson in January 2017.
+In April 2017, Lee held discussions with Brentford FC owner Matthew Benham regarding a potential acquisition.
+His reported interest in the club was linked to its London location and planned stadium development.

+In June 2019, Lee attempted to acquire Partick Thistle FC.
+After selling OGC Nice to Jim Ratcliffe in August 2019, Lee sought to re-enter the French football market.
+In March 2020, he entered negotiations to acquire Toulouse FC., reportedly competing with Michael Dell and his investment firm MSD Capital.

+In July 2020, Lee sought to acquire SV Mattersburg.

+In April 2021, reports indicated that Lee’s football group was exploring opportunities to invest in German football, including approaching several clubs to assess potential alignment and investment prospects.

+In February 2022, reports indicated that he was considering the acquisition of Lechia Gdańsk.
+In July 2022, media reported that Lee was in discussions to invest in Hellas Verona F.C., which plays in Serie A of the Italian football league.

 Hotel industry

-Lee has invested significantly in the hospitality industry.
-In 2014 he invested in Asian Coast Development (Canada) Ltd., the developer of The Grand Ho Tram Strip in Vietnam, one of the region's largest integrated resorts to capture Vietnam's booming tourist markets.
+In 2014, Lee invested in Asian Coast Development (Canada) Ltd., the developer of The Grand Ho Tram Strip in Vietnam, one of the region's largest integrated resorts.
 In a 2014 interview with Forbes, Lee described the Ho Tram Strip as a “hidden diamond,” and remarked that tourism is one of the most important driving forces for Vietnam's economic development.
 Investors in the Ho Tram Strip included Warburg Pincus and Harbinger Capital.
 The first phase of the Ho Tram Strip development includes The Grand Ho Tram Resort & Casino, a 5-star hotel and resort, international conference center, and heliport which opened in July 2013, as well as The Bluffs Ho Tram Strip, a links-style golf course which opened in October 2014.